Referee: Reference-aware Audiovisual Deepfake Detection: Experiments

-\tparagraph{Intra-dataset.} Following prior works~\cite{yang2023avoid, oorloff2024avff}, FakeAVCeleb is split 70\% for training, and 30\% for a test set. \cref{tab:fakeavceleb} shows that our method achieves superior improvements over visual-only and audiovisual baselines.
-Compared to RealForensics, the strongest visual model, our approach achieves gains of 9.3\%p in ACC and 5.1\%p in AUC, demonstrating the limitation of relying solely on visual cues.
-While audiovisual detectors such as AVFF already surpass uni-modal approaches, our \ours achieves SoTA with additional gains of 0.6\%p in ACC, and 0.6\%p in AUC.
-It demonstrates that, beyond simple multimodal fusion, explicitly modeling cross-modal biometrics consistency allows our approach to capture subtle discrepancies that current SoTA models miss.
+\tparagraph{Intra-dataset.} \cref{tab:fakeavceleb} shows that our method achieves superior improvements over visual-only and audiovisual baselines.
+Compared to RealForensics~\cite{haliassos2022leveraging}, the strongest visual model, our approach achieves gains of 9.3\%p in ACC and 5.1\%p in AUC, demonstrating the limitation of relying solely on visual cues.
+Consistent with the superior performance of current audiovisual detectors~\cite{nie2025towards, du2025cad} over unimodal approaches, our \ours achieves the highest accuracy in intra-dataset evaluation.
+Explicitly modeling biometric consistency enables our approach to detect subtle discrepancies overlooked by existing fusion-based methods~\cite{nie2025towards, du2025cad}.

-\tparagraph{Cross-dataset.} We evaluate the generalization ability of our method in a cross-dataset setting, where the model is trained solely on FakeAVCeleb and tested on unseen datasets without any finetuning.
-As reported in \cref{tab:ff++}, \ours outperforms all cross-dataset evaluated models in terms of both AUC and AP, demonstrating strong robustness to distribution shifts and unseen manipulation methods.
-Following the protocol from ~\cite{feng2023self,oorloff2024avff}, \cref{tab:kodf} validates cross-lingual robustness, where our method achieves 97.5\% AUC and 98.1\% AP, surpassing previous SoTA results by more than 2\%p in AUC and over 5\%p in AP.
-It demonstrates that \ours shows consistent robustness to both zero-shot cross-lingual forgery and unseen manipulation methods.
-Overall, the results highlight the advantage of incorporating identity-aware representations, which enable our approach to mitigate the overfitting to dataset-specific artifacts observed in prior works.